nxt-insurance/nxt_support/README.md

 # NxtSupport

 This is a collection of mixins, helpers and classes that cover several aspects of a ruby on rails application, such as models, controllers and job processing.
 At [Getsafe](https://hellogetsafe.com), we run multiple Ruby on Rails apps as part of our insurance infrastructure and we found that we wrote quite some shared helpers that are duplicated among applications and serve a generic purpose that we could share in this gem.
-Look at it as our version of ActiveSupport (which is amazing! ❤️), droping in the pieces we sometimes miss in the beautiful puzzle of Rails.
+Look at it as our version of ActiveSupport (which is amazing! ❤️), dropping in the pieces we sometimes miss in the beautiful puzzle of Rails.

 ## Installation